c0defellas/c.in.fork.book/README.md

 Compiling
 ---------

-After editing the TeX files using your "best" editor just compile the book as
+After editing the TeX files using your "best" editor compile the book as
 pdf:

 Compiling: